JElmore/typewriter/README.md

 gulp
 ```

-This will compile Sass and watching for changes; as you edit files, Gulp will compile the CSS automatically.
+This builds the theme and watches for changes; as you edit files in the src directory, Gulp will update the build automatically.

 To package the theme for upload to Ghost, run: